-Top 5 2nd Quarter Trades of Sh - GuruFocus.com
+Top 5 2nd Quarter Trades of SH - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Shulman DeMeo Asset Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were SHAH CAPITAL MANAGEMENT’s top five trades of the quarter.

-During the quarter, Shulman DeMeo Asset Management LLC bought 4,689 shares of ARCA:SPY for a total holding of 419,039.
-The trade had a 0.58% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $408.8.
+SHAH CAPITAL MANAGEMENT reduced their investment in NYSE:AR by 1,600,000 shares.
+The trade had a 15.29% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $36.48.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Shulman DeMeo Asset Management LLC reduced their investment in ARCA:XLY by 5,006 shares.
-The trade had a 0.25% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $157.69.
+During the quarter, SHAH CAPITAL MANAGEMENT bought 750,958 shares of NYSE:EDU for a total holding of 3,000,965.
+The trade had a 4.7% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $13.66.

-In terms of valuation, SPDR Dividend ETF has a price-earnings ratio of 16.79 and a price-book ratio of 2.49.
+In terms of valuation, Glory Star New Media Group Holdings Ltd has a price-earnings ratio of 2.54, a price-book ratio of 0.58, a EV-to-Ebitda ratio of 0.57 and a price-sales ratio of 0.57.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.